ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - AUDIO | GUN Soldiers no longer incorrectly mention Black Arms in The Doom / Lost Impact

-## Refreshed Art
+## Refreshed Art & Extra Music
 And finally, some artistic changes were made to improve the game’s art style and presentation.
 - The menus were updated in a new style
-- The palette of some stages were redone so they would be more vibrant and less dull
+- The palette of some stages were changed to differentiate them from similar stages
-- An optional texture pack of enhanced (not upscaled!) textures was compiled for Dolphin.
-This pack uses:
-  - Uncompressed textures from the Xbox version,
-  - The highest resolution available for each texture (some stages used low res versions of many textures),
-  - Some imported textures from Sonic Adventure, Sonic Adventure 2, and Sonic Heroes,
-  - And a few custom textures for the remaining edge cases
-- An additional optional texture pack of upscaled textures was made using the above as the basis
 - Some music tracks that went unused in-game are added
   - “E.G.G.M.A.N.
 (Doc Robeatnix Mix)” was added to the Lava Shelter version of the Egg Dealer boss.
 The Egg Dealer theme still plays in the other Egg Dealer fights
   - “What I Am” by Magna-Fi replaces “Almost Dead” by Powerman 5000 for the GUN Fortress endings